 Your attendance is recorded once you hear a "beep" noise from the card reader when you tap your badge on it - you can ignore the red or green light that may flash when you tap your card.
 That will not impact attendance.
-We will be following up periodically if the system reports that you have been absent for multiple class sessions to ensure data integrity.
-If you forget your ID badge or need assistance with recording your attendance, please email helpdesk@uclawsf.edu
+The Dean of Students will reach out to you if the system reports that you have been absent for multiple class sessions to ensure data integrity.
+You should not alert IT if you forget your badge, forget to scan in for a class, or if the badge readers misses one of your scans.
+If you forget to badge in on a single day, you can just email your professor.
+However, if you notice that your badge scans are routinely missed, please alert helpdesk@uclawsf.edu.

-The badging system is in place in all classrooms in the 333 Golden Gate building (Cotchett Law Center).
-Students taking classes in these rooms must badge in through card readers adjacent to classroom entryways to be recorded and verified as having attended class each day.
 Faculty are required to monitor the attendance reports available on Canvas and to report students who miss more than 15% of classes - i.e., approximately two weeks of classes, total - to the Dean of Students or her designee so that they may support students with attendance compliance issues.
+Presumptively, students who miss more than 20% of their classes may be administratively withdrawn from the class by the Dean of Students.